Advertiser Disclosure

 New EU Border Crossing Process

 In a recent speech to the EU, Commissioner for Home Affairs Ylva Johansson announced new border control procedures that she heralded as “the most modern digital border management system in the world.”
-Assuming it clears the final legal hurdles, this new process will be effective on November 10, 2024.
+The new process was set to start on November 10, but that’s not happening.
+As reported by the BBC, there’s no official timeline for implementation, though it may roll out on a phased plan at this point.

 The groundwork for this plan started 10 years ago, and it will soon roll out at every EU entry and exit point — whether you’re entering by plain, train, or automobile (or boat, as well).
 All border crossings will start using digital border controls and stop using passport stamps for all 700 million+ passengers arriving from outside the EU each year.
 This will be done through facial recognition and fingerprints.